laggycomputer/lcsg-problemsets/lcsg01.typ

 Finally, we hope you have fun!
 Make sure you don't burn out and enjoy the time you have with your group.

+#strike[
   #problem_box[
-    The LeetCode Study Groups poster contains three data structures.
+    The LeetCode Study Groups poster contains two data structures.
-    See if your group can name all three.
+    See if your group can name them.
-    We will cover all of them.
+    We will be going over both of these.
+  ]
 ]

 == What if I have questions?